cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## BOSH SSH ##

 To ssh to a running Job, first find the name and index of it.
 Use `bosh vms` to display a list of the VMs that are running and what Job is on each.
 To ssh to it, run `bosh ssh <job_name> <index>`.
 The password is whatever is set in the Stemcell.
-For default Stemcells it is cloudc0w.
+For default Stemcells the password is cloudc0w.

 ## BOSH Logs ##